MarcusChok110/htn2021-frontend-challenge/README.md

 This is a web interface made with React for Hack the North's frontend coding challenge.
 By default, the application is hosted locally at http://localhost:3000.

+## Live Demo

+This application is deployed at https://thawing-beach-55145.herokuapp.com/.
+The username and password are hard-coded to be "hackthenorth":"frontendchallenge".
+Feel free to experiment and play around!
+(And please report any issues you find to me!)

 ## Pages

 ### Home Page